-It’s easy to wait around for the ‘perfect time’ to create an online course.
+It’s easy to wait around for the ‘perfect time’ to create and sell online course.
 The ‘perfect time’ normally looks like a fully booked client schedule with lots of spare time and disposable income to play with.
-I don’t believe there is a ‘perfect time’ to create an online course but I do believe that you can launch your online course on a budget.
+I don’t believe there is a ‘perfect time’ to create an online course but I do believe that you can launch your online course for free.

 In fact, I created my first few online courses for as little as $200 each (and then made 10 times that in profit).
-So today I wanted to share some of the free and low cost tools that you can use to create your online course too!8 Low Cost Tools to Create Your Online Course @kathhocking #teachonline #edtech Click To Tweet
+So today I wanted to share some of the free and low-cost online course creation tools that you can use to create your online course too!

 This is perfect for online course creators who are happy to do a little brand DIY.